 P = is for Canine Parvovirus

 This disease is highly contagious and generally presents with severe vomiting and diarrhea, severe dehydration, loss of appetite, and weakness.
 The diarrhea is frequent, uncontrolled, very liquid, and often laced with blood.
 These are very sick dogs.
 Death occurs in 60% or more of affected individuals.
 There are many cases of Parvovirus seen every year in the Vancouver area.

 This vaccine is not required for dogs after their first vaccines as an adult.
 Once a dog is an adult, the Canine Cough Vaccine is sufficient for protection.
 This is another highly contagious disease that is part of the Canine Cough complex.
 If you read the information on Canine Cough, you’ll get a great idea of what problems this virus causes.

 This vaccine is given annually only to dogs deemed “at risk.”
-Any dog that has access to stagnant water (puddles, even in the back yard/slow-moving water/ditches) should be vaccinated against this serious disease that may be transmitted to humans.
+Any dog with access to stagnant water (puddles, even in the back yard/slow-moving water/ditches) should be vaccinated against this serious disease that may be transmitted to humans.
 There are generally a few dozen cases a year in GVRD.

-The signs of the disease can vary, but usually include vomiting, diarrhea, anorexia, dehydration, lethargy and fever.
-The Leptospriosis bacteria cause liver and kidney failure and those affected often die.
+The signs of the disease can vary but usually include vomiting, diarrhea, anorexia, dehydration, lethargy, and fever.
+The Leptospirosis bacteria cause liver and kidney failure, and those affected often die.
 As stated above, humans can get this disease as well.